Student Consumer Information

 - The requirements and procedures for officially withdrawing from Trident, any refund policy with which the University is required to comply for return of unearned tuition and fees or other refundable portions of costs paid to the University, and a summary of the requirements for the return of Federal Student Aid grant or loan funds.

 - General information about the University’s services and facilities available to disabled students, including students with intellectual disabilities.

 - The titles of persons designated by the University to provide information to enrolled and prospective students and information regarding how and where those students may be contacted.

-- University policies on transfer of credit, including the criteria it uses regarding the transfer of credit earned at another school, and a list of any postsecondary schools with which it has established an articulation agreement, and criteria used to evaluate and award credit for prior learning experience including service in the armed forces, paid or unpaid employment, or other demonstrated competency or learning.
+- University policies on transfer of credit, including the criteria it uses regarding the transfer of credit earned at another school, a list of any postsecondary schools with which it has established an articulation agreement, and criteria used to evaluate and award credit for prior learning experience including service in the armed forces, paid or unpaid employment, or other demonstrated competency or learning.

 - Student body diversity as well as student activities offered by Trident, if applicable.

 The Family Educational Rights and Privacy Act (FERPA) afford eligible students certain rights with respect to their education records.
 An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.
 Information about FERPA can be found in the University’s website and in the Policy Handbook.